Lizzo says hostile work environment allegations against her are 'unbelievable'

 Citing her own experiences with body shaming, Lizzo denies criticizing or firing an employee because of their weight.
 She also doubles down on her position as a champion for women, saying there is nothing she takes more seriously.

-In response, WCEL attorney Ron Zambrano wrote in a statement that Lizzo had failed her own brand and let down her fans.
+In response, Zambrano wrote in a statement that Lizzo had failed her own brand and let down her fans.

 "Her denial of this reprehensible behavior only adds to our clients' emotional distress," Zambrano writes.
 "While Lizzo notes it was never her intention 'to make anyone feel uncomfortable,' that is exactly what she did to the point of demoralizing her dancers and flagrantly violating the law."